8 Spelling Bee Winners Named As Co-Champions In Historic Marathon Competition

 Saketh Sundar, 13, who was attending the bee for the 4th time, asked for every pronunciation of the word bougainvillea then leaped into an unexpected hop when he got it right.
 He became the first ever champion from the state of Maryland.

 Shruthika Padhy, 13, whose process throughout the final rounds of the competition was to ask the pronouncer several times to repeat the words in question, only asked to hear aiguillette a handful of times.
-She is New Jersey's first champion.

 Sohum Sukhatankar, 13, had a habit of stuffing both hands into his black leather jacket.
 But after spelling pendeloque, he pulled one out for a quick and fierce fist pump.